sajjadmrx/telegraf-xp/README.md

 # telegraf-xp
 - A lightweight and easy to use xp framework for discord bots, uses MongoDB.

-- If you need help feel free to join our <a href="https://discord.gg/rk7cVyk">discord server</a> to talk and help you with your code.
-- If you encounter any of those fell free to open an issue in our <a href="https://github.com/MrAugu/telegraf-xp/issues">github repository</a>.
+- If you encounter any of those fell free to open an issue in our <a href="https://github.com/sajjadmrx/telegraf-xp/issues">github repository</a>.

 # Download & Update
 You can download it from npm: